-PRM files public record requests with government agencies at the state and federal level, and publishes the results in an online archive.
+PRM files public record requests with government agencies at the state and federal level, publishes the results, and maintains a document archive

 Our requests demonstrate a broad focus, encompassing records on law enforcement, privacy, health care, national security, and environmental regulation.
 We frequently highlight issues that affect the well-being and individual rights of citizens, as well as the operations, financial health, legal obligations, and societal impact of large public and private institutions.

 PRM pursues all of its record requests through to an appropriate resolution.
 In certain cases, achieving resolution can take several years.
-In the interest of educating the public about FOI processes, we chronicle our correspondence with government entities on our site.
-When RPM engages in lengthy correspondence with a government agency, we split our records into separate “agency correspondence” and “documents” menus for easier reference.
+In the interest of educating the public about FOI processes, we preserve our correspondence with government entities and make it available upon request.

 Some of the documents received by PRM contain redactions made by the government entities that provided the records.
 Sometimes these redactions are made in concert with state or federal law, but in other cases the redactions are not legally permissible.
 In such instances, PRM challenges the redactions through administrative or judicial channels.